sf-wdi-44/schedule/README.md

 Every Thursday morning, `wdi_sf_44_strictlybiz` will prompt you to fill out a <a href="https://goo.gl/forms/UPjmSkD0RBhNKgW32">Weekly Pulse Check</a> – use this Pulse Check to decide if you need to schedule a one-on-one with an instructor.

-Schedule one-on-ones with your instructors as needed, either via Slack or in person.
-Keeping your instructors updated on your progress will better equip them to support you throughout the 12 weeks.
+Schedule one-on-ones with your instructors as needed – keeping them updated on your progress will better equip them to support you throughout the 12 weeks.
 Read past students' pro-tips <a href="pro-tips.md">here</a>.

 ## Important Links
 - <a href="https://github.com/SF-WDI-LABS/installfest">Installfest</a>